 In this way the documents are 24/7 available and great tools for teaching and reseach purposes.
 There are two ways to find out if a work is electronically available:

 On the Special Collections website you will find a digital exhibition of incunables printed in Utrecht.
 It contains an overview of the earliest printed books held by Utrecht University Library.
-You will also find a link to a geographical interface (temporarily under construction) visualising various locations of Utrecht printers and publishers from that period.

 The early and rare printed works of Utrecht University Library can be consulted in the Special Collections reading room.
 These items can be requested in WorldCat.